 Access to WMAs in Virginia requires visitors aged 17 and up to have a $4 daily access permit.
 Your best bet is to buy one online at Go Outdoors Virginia.

 You can also buy an access permit – daily or annual – on the free Go Outdoors Virginia mobile app.
 You cannot buy a permit-on site.

 Access permits are also sold at select DMVs, grocery stores, sporting goods stores and gas stations.
 I think it’s easiest to do so online or on your phone.

 There are exceptions, like if you have a hunting, fishing or trapping license, or a valid boat registration.
 In these cases, you do not need an access permit.

-Hog Island WMA may be closed at certain times of the year for hunting season activities, particularly from September to early-February.
+Hog Island WMA may be closed at certain times of year for special hunts and hunting season activities, particularly from September to early February.

 In September, the WMA is closed every Wednesday for managed goose and teal hunts.
 In October, quota deer hunts take place all month, except Sundays.

 From November through January, quota duck hunts take place.
 During this time, Hog Island is only open on Sundays for non-hunting activities.